Lawhy/Lawhy.github.io/_posts/2021-2-18-transformer.md

 title: "\"Attentional Guidance\" to the Novel Transformer"
 date: 2021-2-18
 feature: /assets/img/posts/attention.jpg
-excerpt: "As stated in the title of the paper which proposed the powerful transduction model, Transformer, we do not need any recurrence or convolution to achieve the sequential predictions---all we need is attention."
+excerpt: "As stated in the title of the paper which proposed the powerful transduction model, Transformer, we do not need any recurrence or convolution to achieve the sequential predictions——all we need is attention."
 tags: [transformer, attention, positional_encoding, paper_reading, maths]
 comments: true
 highlight: true